Brush up on your knowledge of wind! This article is part of the Energy.gov series highlighting the "Top Things You Didn't Know About Energy" series.

 10. Human civilizations have harnessed wind power for thousands of years.
 Early forms of windmills used wind to crush grain or pump water.
 Now, modern wind turbines use the wind to create electricity.
 Learn how a wind turbine works.

 9. Today’s wind turbines are much more complicated machines than the traditional prairie windmill.
 A wind turbine has as many as 8,000 different components.

 6. Most of the components of wind turbines installed in the United States are manufactured here.
-There are 500 wind-related manufacturing facilities located across 41 states, and the U.S. wind industry currently employs more than 105,000 people.
+There are 500 wind-related manufacturing facilities located across 41 states, and the U.S. wind industry currently employs more than 114,000 people.

-5. Offshore wind represents a major opportunity to provide power to highly populated coastal cities, and the nation’s first offshore wind facility was installed off the coast of Rhode Island in 2016.
+5. Offshore wind represents a major opportunity to provide power to highly populated coastal cities, and the nation’s first offshore wind farm was installed off the coast of Rhode Island in 2016.
 See what the Energy Department is doing to develop offshore wind in the United States.

-4. With North Carolina’s first utility-scale wind facility coming online in early 2017, there is now utility-scale wind power installed in 41 states.
+4. With North Carolina’s first utility-scale wind farm coming online in early 2017, there is now utility-scale wind power installed in 41 states.
 There is distributed wind installed in all 50 states plus Puerto Rico, Guam, and the U.S. Virgin Islands.